Amica Car Insurance Review

 Amica Car Insurance Ratings by State

-Amica earns top-five rankings in four out of 51 states and territories nationwide.
-The company stands out as the best overall provider in Rhode Island, where it holds the number one position for insurance coverage and customer satisfaction.
+Amica earns top-five rankings in four out of 51 states and territories across the nation.
+The company is the best overall provider in Rhode Island, holding the number one position for insurance coverage and customer satisfaction.

 *Ratings are based on a 40-year-old male driver with good credit and no driving violations who insures a 2012 Toyota Camry.